ankidroid/Anki-Android/FAQ.md

 The new version of Anki Desktop introduced an "[option grouping feature](http://ankisrs.net/docs/manual.html#deck-options)".
 If you want different decks to have different study options, it is currently necessary to change the option group assigned to each deck ("Configuration set" in the AnkiDroid deck options).
 To create and delete option groups, it is currently necessary to use [Anki Desktop](FAQ#Do_I_need_Anki_Desktop_too?.md).

-## How can I make my flashcards vertically center aligned again?
-From version 2.0.2, vertical center alignment has been disabled by default for consistency with other Anki clients.
-You can re-enable it under "Menu -> Preferences -> Reviewing -> Center card content vertically".

 ## How do I type the answer, not type the answer, hide the correct answer?
 See the [AnkiDroid user manual](http://ankidroid.org/manual.html#typeInAnswer)